 Here's to breaking several traffic and safety regulations more than my career's worth!
 Come on, T-Rex, let's see how well you do on the highway!

 Tommy glanced back to see the dinosaur head-butt his jeep and found himself veering off course.
-Foot on the accelerator, Oliver!
-Faster, faster!
+Foot on the accelerator, faster, faster!
 Where is that overpass when I need it?

 No!
 No no no!
 All this stuff was supposed to have been destroyed!
 Please, let there be some mistake!
-That cannot be the technology Anton and I were working on all those years ago… Except that it is… I know that circuitry; I designed it.
+That cannot be the technology Anton and I were working on all those years ago… But I know that circuitry; I designed it.
 Anton?
 Did you create this?
 Why would you send it after me?
 Or did Mesogog survive?

 Another thought struck him.
 The Tyrannodrones!
 They really are here!
 Shoot, and I sent the kids out into the woods!